govuk-one-login/simulator/docs/configuration.md

 **Note: When modifying the simulator URL, this will affect the other endpoints and any validation that includes these endpoints.**

 > For example: The token endpoint will become`${SIMULATOR_URL}/token`, so the expected audience of the client assertion should be updated to reflect this.

+#### Mutually exclusive configuration values:

+Some features of the simulator are not available to be enabled together.
+In these cases the simulator will throw an error describing the invalid configuration.
+These are also listed below:

+- Identity Verification Enabled **must** be set to `false` when the Token Authentication mechanism is set to `client_secret_post`.